 I grew up as the good little church going girl, you know, Sunday school and the whole shebang.
 So what happened?

-I got over the whole ‘organized religion’ thing at the start of puberty.
+I got over the whole ‘organized religion’ thing at the start of puberty, as I went through some major trauma that I still carry to this day.
 I felt that there wasn’t anything I could learn from a bunch of stuffy old people sitting in a stuffy church reading the same stuffy stories about how people shouldn’t do this and that.

 It was boring and, honestly, pissed me off.
 Who was this stuffy god to tell me who I couldn’t be and what I couldn’t do?
 I hated having to hear the same thing every time and be told who I was supposed to be.

 I quit listening to these guys telling me who were trying to tell me who I could and couldn’t be.
 I quit listening to all the bullshit.

 Then I spiraled for years trying to find my footing through trauma and tribulation.
 I tried to push spiritual growth away in favor of science.
 Of course, I love science and I love scientific discovery.
 I still do.